adamnemecek/WebMIDIKit/README.md

 WebMIDIKit is an implementation of the WebMIDI API for macOS/iOS.
 On these OS, the native framework for working with MIDI is [CoreMIDI](https://developer.apple.com/reference/coremidi).
 CoreMIDI is old and the API is entirely in C (💩).
 Using it involves a lot of void pointer casting (💩^9.329), and other unspeakable things.
 Furthermore, some of the APIs didn't quite survive the transition to Swift and are essentially unusable in Swift (`MIDIPacketList` APIs, I'm looking at you).

 CoreMIDI is also extremely verbose and error prone.
-Selecting an input port and receiving data from it is __~80 lines__ of [convoluted Swift code](http://mattg411.com/coremidi-swift-programming/). __WebMIDIKit let's you the same thing in 1.__
+Selecting an input port and receiving data from it is __~80 lines__ of [convoluted Swift code](http://mattg411.com/coremidi-swift-programming/). __WebMIDIKit let's you do the same thing in 1.__

 WebMIDIKit is a part of the [AudioKit](https://githib.com/audiokit/audiokit) project and will eventually replace [AudioKit's MIDI implementation](https://github.com/audiokit/AudioKit/tree/master/AudioKit/Common/MIDI).